On a typical day, medical personnel may encounter several situati... | Channels for Pearson+

 1

-Understand that mass is a type of measurement that quantifies the amount of matter in an object.
+Understand that temperature is a measure of the average kinetic energy of the particles in a substance.

-Determine that the name of the measurement is 'mass' and the type is 'quantitative', as it involves numerical data.
+Acknowledge that temperature is a fundamental physical quantity and is typically measured using a thermometer.

-Conclude that the measurement indicated by the unit 'g' in the context of the antacid tablet is the mass of calcium carbonate.
+Conclude that the name of the measurement is 'temperature' and the type of measurement is 'thermal' or 'temperature measurement'.

 Was this helpful?